 You are receiving this information because, as part of the project, we must inform participants about the purpose of the project and what participation entails.

-The project is based on previous studies from both domestic and international sources.
+The project is based on previous national and international studies.
 The purpose of the project is to investigate how student communities, well-being and substance use are connected.
 It also explores how we can best support good social communities and promote well-being and health (e.g., regarding the use of substances like alcohol), and how the physical and social contexts around Danish high school students may play a role in this.

 What is going to happen?